idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 1. Making sure you can represent your team in technical forums,  and you can bringing back best practices, or catch upcoming mistakes.
 1. Make swags on costings
-1. Represent laws of phyiscs
+1. Represent laws of physics

 How?

 * Architecture and design reviews
 * Try to ship software to
-* Be on every page the team getsS
+* Be on every page the team gets
 * Hang w/Principal Engineers
-* Follow major tech launches
+* Follow major tech trends and product launches (keynotes, major tech blog posts)
+* Reading seminal books on topics (ML, CLoud Native Apps, Programming Language Design, Architecture)
-* Side projects in disparate tech
+* Side projects  in assorted tech and ideas (ML, PWA, FaaS)

 Pre-Reqs?